Name

 how the left participant should be identified for authentication; defaults to left.
 Can be an IP address or a fully-qualified domain name which will be resolved.
 If preceded by @, the value is used as a literal string and will not be resolved.
 To support opaque identifiers (usually of type ID_KEY_ID, such as used by Cisco to specify Group Name, use square brackets, eg rightid=@[GroupName].
 The magic value %fromcert causes the ID to be set to a DN taken from a certificate that is loaded.
 Prior to 2.5.16, this was the default if a certificate was specified.
 The magic value %none sets the ID to no ID.
 This is included for completeness, as the ID may have been set in the default conn, and one wishes for it to default instead of being explicitly set.

 When using certificate based ID's, one need to specify the full RDN, optionally using wildcard matching (eg CN='*').
-If the RDN contains a comma, this can be masked using a comma (eg OU='Foo,, Bar and associates')
+If the RDN contains a comma, this can be masked using a backslash (eg OU='Foo\, Bar and associates')

 leftrsasigkey